Transformer Architecture

 return output, attn_weights

-- Multi-Head Attention: Captures diverse relationships in parallel.
+- Multi-Head Attention: Captures diverse relationships in parallel, highly optimized for GPU matrix multiplication.

 In the next chapter, we will explore how these architectures are trained using objectives like Masked Language Modeling.